Comcast/zucchini/README.md

  - Barrier sync - When the test contexts need to phased, Zucchini is able to enforce this with barrier synchronization.
 The provided barrier synchronization is robust, and is able to accommodate tests that fail prior to reaching the barrier, as well as tests that get stuck or timeout.
 Enabling a barrier sync is as easy as calling `Barrier.sync()`.
 To enable barrier synchronization for a test, the `canBarrier` method of the `AbstractZucchiniTest` must be overridden.
 Available as of version 2.2.

 ##More Information
-For more information on what Zucchini is and how to use it please see :  [http://comcast.github.io/zucchini/](http://comcast.github.io/zucchini/)
+For more information on what Zucchini is and how to use it please see the [zucchini wiki](https://github.com/Comcast/zucchini/wiki)

 [![Build Status](https://travis-ci.org/Comcast/zucchini.svg)](https://travis-ci.org/Comcast/zucchini)